slaaavi/strapiTagsExample/README.md

 }
 ```

-I've tried with weeks/months to find information (youtube,stackoverflow,github,udemy...), but for my suprise I was not able to find anything showing how to do exactly this.
+I've tried with weeks to find information (youtube, stackoverflow, github, udemy...), but for my surprise I was not able to find anything showing how to do exactly this.
 Doesn't matter if it's about Strapi,Feathers,Prisma...
 If anyone can show me the code how to do this will be huge help for me and other beginners like me.

 Thank you.